iliass-bamghari/PFS-DevOps-pipeline/README.md

 ## Architecture Diagram
 ![3-Tier Architecture](./PFS-DevOps-Architecture.png)
 ## Install Jenkins, SonarQube, Trivy, and Docker
-use the bash file script1.sh to install all the tools using this command:
+ ### use the bash file script1.sh to install all the tools using this command:
-           'sudo ./script1.sh'
+     sudo ./script1.sh
 ## Configure Jenkins:
   ### Jenkins plugins:
   - eclipse => Eclipse Temurin installerVersion